 Web Server Optimization

-Without the web server housing all of your site’s data, site visitors would not be able to access your content at all.
+Your web server plays a crucial role in displaying your website to visitors.
+Without the web server housing all of your site’s data, site visitors would not be able to access your content.

-Here are some of the best ways to ensure your server is giving site visitors the best user experience possible.
+Your web server must perform well so it can deliver site content to visitors as quickly as possible.
+Here are some of the best ways to ensure your server gives site visitors the best user experience possible.

 Web Server Content Caching

 Caching your site’s static content — content that doesn’t change that often — is a great way to speed up the delivery of site content to people.

 If your web server stores static content in its active memory, any request to see that content by site visitors is delivered far more quickly since it does not need to be loaded from a hard drive. .